-Our strategy is to operate as a responsible, sustainable business including initiatives that address the four pillars of our approach – our community, people, environmental impact and economic performance.
+Our strategy is to operate as a responsible, sustainable business with initiatives that address the four pillars of our approach – our community, talent, environmental impact and economic performance.

-Our 2021 Responsible Business Report provides an account of our overall sustainability performance from 1 January 2021 to 31 December 2021.
+Our 2022 Responsible Business Report provides a summary of overall sustainability performance from 1 January 2022 to 31 December 2022.

-This report should be read in conjunction with the 2021 Responsible Business Data Pack and includes our Global Reporting Initiative (GRI) Content Index, management approach and alignment to the UN Sustainable Development Goals (SDGs).
+The report has been prepared with reference to the GRI Standards and should be read in conjunction with the 2022 Responsible Business Data Pack which includes our Global Reporting Initiative (GRI) Content Index, management approach and alignment to the UN Sustainable Development Goals.

 The scope of this report covers assets owned and operated by the Group during the reporting period.
 This report does not include the impacts of all suppliers, service providers and retail partners.